spooozy/pet-phone-book/CONTRIBUTING.md

 ## Pull Request

 There's a long-term [branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) called `main`.
 It contains only a stable code.
 Stable code is a code that is ready to be released and passed all the quality gates (like compiler checks, code review process, tests).
-Only stable code should be added to PR.
+Only code that aims to be stable should be added to PR.

 ### How to make a PR